Natetronn/time_date/README.md

+NOTE: This is add-on is no longer being supported and will not be updated for EE3.
+Fork it if you like.

 # Time Date - A Low Variables Type

 Time Date is a Low Variables Type which provides a LowVars compatible jQuery UI time/date picker.